 Application Program Interface (API): How a program (application) accesses another to transmit data.
 A client may have an API connection to load database information to an email vendor automatically and receive data back from the email.

-Application Service Provider (ASP): Company that provides a Web-based service.
+Application Service Provider (ASP): A company that provides a Web-based service.
 Clients don’t have to install software on their own computers; all tasks are performed on (hosted on) the ASP’s servers.

 Authentication: An automated process that verifies an email sender’s identity.

-Here is the list of email marketing glossary which are started with B Letter.
+Here is the list of email marketing glossaries which are started with B Letter.